official-stockfish/nnue-pytorch/docs/nnue.md

         v0 = _mm256_subs_epu16(cst_127_epi16, _mm256_abs_epi16(v0));
         v1 = _mm256_subs_epu16(cst_127_epi16, _mm256_abs_epi16(v1));

-        // Since we use multi later we have to prepare the input such that
+        // Since we use mulhi later we have to prepare the input such that
         // the high part (16 highest bits, as the 16-bit multiplication produces
         // a 32-bit result) after the multiplication land correctly.
 We want to
         // divide by 256==2^8 later (right shift by 8), so we would have 8 spare